efdevcon/DIPs/DIPs/DIP-5.md

 Devcon team needs to be involved in the following manner:
 - communication support prior to the conference:
-    - if redeeeming of preloaded assets is proposed, then identify projects that want to offer assets as part of the initial bundle of assets preloaded with each keycard (e.g POAP token)
+    - if redeeming of preloaded assets is proposed, then identify projects that want to offer assets as part of the initial bundle of assets preloaded with each keycard (e.g POAP token)
     - communicate to projects how they can build dApps that interact with the attendees keycards through keycard web3 API https://keycard.tech/docs/web3.html
 - operational support
     - distribute cards on site